Skip to main content

 Show answer

-An edge creates a cycle if both endpoints are already connected (directly or via existing tree edges).
-For small graphs you can spot this visually; for larger graphs, keep track of which vertices are in which component as you add edges.
+An edge creates a cycle if both of its endpoints are already linked, either directly or through edges you have already chosen.
+For small graphs you can usually see this by eye.
+For larger graphs, keep track of which vertices sit in which connected piece (called a component) as you add edges.

-What is not checking for cycles in Kruskal's?
+What are not checking for cycles in Kruskal's?

 Show answer